pumasecurity/nymeria/docs/docs/index.md

 Nymeria's goal is to help cloud identity and security teams to eliminate long-lived credentials from their cloud estate.
 The hands on workshop walks you through the following scenario:

-1. A GitHub Action needs to authenticate to an Azure AD Tenant to run a Terraform deployment.
+1. A GitHub Action needs to authenticate to an Entra ID Tenant to run a Terraform deployment.

 1. The Terraform deployment creates an Azure virtual machine that requires data stored in both AWS S3 and Google Cloud Storage (GCS).